josse995/lanaChallenge/README.md

 - Docker, with a PostgreSQL as DB
 - Travis-ci for continuos integration (Link to Travis-CI -> [link](https://www.travis-ci.com/github/josse995/lanaChallenge))

+# Structure
+This project consists in two docker:
+- **lanachallenge_app**, that contains the application in python and communicates with lanachallenge_postgres container
+- **lanachallenge_postgres**, that contains the postgres' database

 # How to execute
 ## Requirements
 This project has been made with: